Ape Escape (video game): Legacy

 Ape Escape spawned a series of games, including sequels and spin-offs.
 A direct sequel, Ape Escape 2, was released for the PlayStation 2 (PS2) in July 2001, followed by Ape Escape 3 for PS2 in July 2005.
 Several spin-off titles were released exclusively in Japan: Pipo Saru 2001 in July 2001 and Saru!
 Get You!
-Million Monkeys in July 2006 for the PS2, followed by Saru Get You: Pip Saru Racer in December 2006 and Saru!
+Million Monkeys in July 2006 for the PS2, followed by Saru Get You: Pipo Saru Racer in December 2006 and Saru!
 Get You!
 SaruSaru Big Mission in July 2007 for the PSP.
 Another spin-off, Ape Quest, was also released worldwide for PSP in January 2008.
 A series of party games has also been released: Ape Escape: Pumped & Primed in July 2004 and EyeToy: Monkey Mania in August 2004 for PS2, as well as Ape Academy 2 for PSP in December 2005, and PlayStation Move Ape Escape for the PlayStation 3 in December 2010.

-The character of Spike is available as a playable character in PlayStation All-Stars Battle Royale (2012), and an ape costume is available as a downloadable outfit in some of the LittleBigPlanet games (2008–12).
-A mini-game featuring an ape from Ape Escape is included in Metal Gear Solid 3: Snake Eater (2004).
+Spike is available as a playable character in PlayStation All-Stars Battle Royale (2012), and an ape costume is available as a downloadable outfit in some of the LittleBigPlanet games (2008–2012).
+A mini-game featuring an ape from Ape Escape is included in Metal Gear Solid 3: Snake Eater (2004) and the PlayStation 5 and Windows versions of its remake Metal Gear Solid Delta: Snake Eater (2024).
+Astro Bot (2024) features a dedicated Ape Escape level in which the player, dressed as Spike, captures apes; several apes are also available as collectible "Bots" and Spike and Specter as "Special Bots".

 Ape Escape was added to the Deluxe tier of the PlayStation Plus lineup in May 2022, playable on PlayStation 4 and PlayStation 5 with full Trophy support.
+On the Loose was added in August 2023.